4 Steps After A Loved One is Diagnosed with Alzheimer’s or Dementia

 Filter By Categories

-When your parent is diagnosed with dementia, it can be devastating for both of you.
+When a loved one is diagnosed with dementia, it can be difficult for both of you.
 What should you do?
-What steps should you take to help your parent have the care and support he or she needs?
+What steps should you take to help them get the care and support they need?
+The four steps below can help you and your family create a care plan for your loved one living with Alzheimer’s or another form of dementia.

 1. The Right Diagnosis

-The first step is to work with your loved one’s doctor to rule out treatable causes of cognitive loss.
-Some forms of dementia aren’t caused by neurological deterioration.
-They could be side effects of other physical ailments like heart disease, brain masses, or intracranial bleeds.
-A severe urinary tract infection can cause dementia-like symptoms.
-It is important to review all medications with the primary care physician.
-Over-medication or drug interactions from prescription regimens that aren’t coordinated could trigger memory loss.
-In such cases, treatment of the underlying causes might alleviate dementia symptoms.
+The first step is to work with their doctor to rule out treatable causes of cognitive loss.
+Not all memory concerns are caused by neurological deterioration.
+They could be side effects of other health issues, such as thyroid disease, vitamin deficiencies, or even infections, such as a urinary tract infection, that cause dementia-like symptoms.
+Overmedication or drug interactions from prescription regimens that aren’t coordinated can contribute to memory loss, so it is important to review all their medications with the primary care physician.
+In such cases, treatment of the underlying causes might alleviate memory loss.

-Your parent’s doctor may order blood work and scans to rule out other causes.
-If the doctor suspects that adverse drug interactions have caused your parent’s dementia-like symptoms, they will revise the medication regimen.
-You may be asked to help monitor your parent’s medication compliance and to log symptoms to help the doctor reach a definitive diagnosis.
-Often, dementia symptoms have no discernible cause, and supportive care is the best option.
+Your loved one’s doctor may order laboratory tests and scans to rule out other causes.
+If the doctor suspects that adverse drug interactions have caused their symptoms, they may revise the medication regimen.
+You may be asked to help monitor their medication compliance and to track symptoms to help the doctor reach a definitive diagnosis.

 2. Ask Questions, Get Support